Get the Facts

 Overall Academic Performance

 The average GPA of our Fraternity and Sorority Life community frequently outperforms the average GPA of our broader campus community.
-Take a look at the average GPA for various student groups during the 2016 spring semester:
+Take a look at the average GPA for various student groups during the 2019 fall semester:

 Fraternity Academic Performance